Morse Code to Text

 What is a in Morse code?

-The letter a in Morse code is ".-" (dot-dash).
-Paste ".-" into the decoder above and it will instantly show "a".
-It is one of the shortest Morse code signals.
+The letter A in Morse code is ".-".
+Paste ".-" into the decoder above and it will translate it to "A" instantly.

 What is no in Morse code?

-Use spaces between letters and a slash between words for the cleanest decode.
+The tool handles common separators, but clean spacing gives the best result.
+Use spaces between letters and a slash between words when possible.